 Charles Handy’s seven key ideas

 Trust team members to deliver their commitments in their own style and manner illustrates that you trust them, and they are likely to reciprocate.
-This concept of self-directness fits in nicely with some of the key ideas of agile development.3.
-Trust demands learning.
+This concept of self-directness fits in nicely with some of the key ideas of agile development.

 Project managers earn trust by continuously educating their teams about the project objectives, the strategy, their teammates, and the overall progress of the effort.
-Project managers also earn trust by trusting their teams to grasp the strategic context of the engagement, not just their individual tasks.4.
-Trust is tough.
+Project managers also earn trust by trusting their teams to grasp the strategic context of the engagement, not just their individual tasks.

 Trust also means accountability.
-Nothing corrodes trust in the team more than the observation that other team members aren't performing as expected and are seeing no consequences for that lapse.5.
-Trust needs bonding.
+Nothing corrodes trust in the team more than the observation that other team members aren’t performing as expected and are seeing no consequences for that lapse.

 Teams, virtual or not, look for and expect leadership.
 The ability to help the team keep its “eyes on the prize” to facilitate the team through conflict and pressure, and to remain true to the guiding vision while business and technical circumstances evolve, is the sign of a true leader, and it becomes even more critical when the team is distributed.